Hot Water Heater Troubleshooting for Non-Plumbers

 Check the pilot light on a gas water heater.

-With plumbing pipes and gas lines or electric wires, hot water heaters seem complicated, but try some hot water heater troubleshooting before calling a plumber or electrician.
+Have a problem with your hot water heater?
+With their plumbing pipes and gas lines or electric wires, water heaters may seem like complicated appliances.
+However, there is some simple DIY hot water heater troubleshooting you can try before you call a plumber or electrician.

 Troubleshooting a Gas Hot Water Heater

 If a gas hot water heater stops working, try sparking the pilot light.
 If it won’t stay lit, you may need to replace the thermocouple or clean the burner.
 Your owner’s manual should have straightforward instructions for replacing a thermocouple.
 On most models, you turn off the gas control knob and detach both ends of both the thermocouple and pilot supply line.
 Buy a same-length replacement, reinstall the thermocouple, turn the gas on and relight the pilot.

 If you still aren’t getting any hot water, or if the pilot light is more yellow than blue, clean the burner.
 Turn off the gas and remove the thermocouple and pilot supply line.
 Also remove the burner tube and unclip the burner unit.
 It should look like a metal plate with a clamp on the bottom.
 Unscrew the burner and clean the pilot gas tube with a small wire brush or wire.
 Shake any debris off the burner plate and vacuum the gas tube.

 Reassemble the unit, turn on the gas and light the pilot.
 If your hot water heater troubleshooting didn't solve the problem, it’s time to call a professional.

 If you aren’t getting any hot water from an electric water heater, hit the reset button and wait for a click.
 If that fails, reset the electric breaker.
 The next step is to test and possibly replace the thermostat or heating element.